ChanKhaiShen/AG101SGI-StayFocusApp/README.md

 Stay Focus App is a smartphone application that is developed in MIT App Inventor.
 This application is part of AG101SGI group coursework, by Oh Wen Chi, Lau Wan Jing, and Chan Khai Shen.
+#The latest version may not run all functionalities yet, please bear with me.